Lower Rio Grande Valley: Religion

 The Catholic Church has been present in the Rio Grande Valley since the Spanish colonization of the region.
 In San Juan, Texas the Basilica of the National Shrine of Our Lady of San Juan del Valle is a major Catholic shrine.

 One of the offshoots of the Catholic Church, worship of Santa Muerte, has a small but significant following in the valley.
 There has been public outcry against followers erecting shrines at their homes and in public places.
 In 2015, a Santa Muerte statue was involved with a bomb scare in San Benito, Texas.
 This followed the desecration of a Santa Muerte statue in the San Benito Municipal Cemetery in January of the same year.

 In addition to the Catholic Church, several other Christian denominations are present in the Rio Grande Valley, including several organized Protestant churches in the Lower Rio Grande Valley.
 There are also 26 congregations of the Church of Jesus Christ of Latter-day Saints with about 17,000 members.

-Sikh, Muslim, Hindu, Jewish, Buddhist and Baháʼí Faith communities thrive in the Rio Grande Valley.
+Muslim, Jewish, Hindu, Buddhist, Sikh, and Baháʼí Faith communities thrive in the Rio Grande Valley.